Academic Calendar 2024/25

 Pre- or corequisite(s): None.

 Conducted entirely in French, this course provides an intensive study of phonetics and develops students’ oral fluency.
 It helps students learn to understand different accents and idioms which exist in various parts of the Francophone world.
-There is a considerable "corrective" component to the course, where students are clearly shown the comparative pronunciation between English and French vowels and consonants in order to teach English-speaking students the best way to articulate French sounds and eliminate their English accents.
+There is a considerable "corrective" component to the course, where students are clearly shown the comparative pronunciation between English and French vowels and consonants in order to teach English-speaking students the best way to articulate French sounds and minimize their English accents.

 FREN 342